 The main limitation of cold process soap is that it is more difficult to make than melt and pour soap.
 A general knowledge of chemistry is helpful to ensure proper saponification.
 You will also need more equipment to make cold process soap, such as a scale, thermometer, and lye.
 Cold process soap takes several weeks to cure before use.

-Melt and pour soap is a great option for even beginners who want to make their own soap.
-It is easy to make and requires minimal equipment.
-However, melt and pour soap is not as durable or customizable as cold process soap.
 Cold process soap is a more advanced type of soap that is made from natural ingredients.
 Cold process soap may be more durable and customizable, but it is also more difficult to make and requires more equipment.

 While melt and pour soap is a fun way to make soap, it's not as long-lasting as cold process soap.
 Cold process soap is made from scratch with raw materials like oils, butters, and lye, and it can be formulated to suit your skin type and other needs.